 As you’ll be living in halls, you no longer have to fret over family members telling/yelling at you to turn your music down – though you must remember to consider the other people living in your accommodation.
 For the most part however, you can play your music loud and proud when in your room.

 I would recommend placing your speaker on a high shelf, as this can really enhance the sound.
 If you don’t have a speaker, the old phone-in-the-glass trick works just as well to crank up the volume.

 Music is a great motivational tool.
 Blasting out your favourite playlist can make you feel on top of the world when getting ready for a night out and can also help you muster up the emotional strength it takes to make it to a morning lecture.

 The majority of accommodation buildings provide students with plain bed linen.
 I stuck with this linen throughout my first year, as it suited me just fine – linen is linen, right?
 That’s what I thought, but I know of other students who were deeply offended by the spiralled pattern on the sheets they were supplied with, so you may wish to switch them up and get fancy with your own personalised pillowcases and duvet.

 You might also want to invest in a cosy blanket or some cushions when you arrive, as degree-level assignments can take their toll, and you may experience an urge to turn yourself into a blanket burrito or encase yourself in a cushion cocoon at times.
-Putting a fluffy rug you particularly like on the floor or over your desk chair, and pinning a tapestry up over your bed can also add that relaxing feel to your space and reduce stress.
+Putting a fluffy rug you particularly like on the floor or over your desk chair, and pinning a tapestry up over your bed can also add that relaxing feel to your space.